Chris-Sharpe/quiz/quiz4.md

 6. What is the most unusual feature of Howl's castle?
 7. Victor, Hugo, and Laverne, are examples of which architectural feature, that come to life in a 1996 Disney film?
+8. The entrance to Villain Con is hidden under what kind of building?
+9. In the 1997 animated film Hercules, the title character destroys a pottery shop by knocking over a series of what when playing with a discus?
+10. In Kung Fu Panda, the roof of the Jade Palace has how many levels?

+### Round 3, Music

+11. Elton John famously wrote the music for the original songs in The Lion King, but who wrote the lyrics?

 -------------